 In addition to coursework, the NTC seeks to become the “go to place” for authoritative information about “All Things Trout”.
 Whereas the physical location of the NTC in southeastern Minnesota serves to disseminate information about trout and trout fisheries locally and regionally, the NTC also serves a broader national and international audience through this website and other social media resources.

+If you are interested in volunteering or employment with the National Trout Center, please select the “employment” topic in the footer of any page on this website for a complete description of current openings.
 For detailed information about current and future courses and activities, please select the “Educational Programs” tab, “Events” calendar and “News and Information” from our home page.
 For a summary of the first five years of activities of the National Trout Center, you are welcome to download or read (Adobe Acrobat reader required) the following report.
 Thank you for visiting our site; we welcome any comments or suggestions you may offer that will help us to better serve our public.